Kōchi Prefecture: Kamakura period

+Muromachi period

+After the fall of the Kamakura Shoguante, Ashikaga Takauji was defeated in battle and forced to retreat to Kyushu.
+Shikoku Island later fell under the control of the Hosokawa Clan.

 Kōchi Prefecture was historically known as Tosa Province and was controlled by the Chōsokabe clan in the Sengoku period and the Yamauchi clan during the Edo period.

 Kōchi city is also the birthplace of noted revolutionary Sakamoto Ryōma, who became one of the main instigators of the Meiji Restoration.

 Geography

 Kōchi Prefecture comprises the southwestern part of the island of Shikoku, facing the Pacific Ocean.
 It is bordered by Ehime to the north-west and Tokushima to the north-east.
 It is the largest but least populous of Shikoku's four prefectures.
 Most of the province is mountainous, and in only a few areas such as around Kōchi and Nakamura is there a coastal plain.
 Kōchi is famous for its many rivers.
 Inamura-yama in Tosa-cho is the highest peak in Kōchi prefecture with an altitude of 1,506 meters above sea level.

+Kōchi Prefecture has the highest percentage of land covered in mountains out of all Japanese prefectures at 89% with the national average being 66%.
+The highest peak in Kōchi Prefecture is Mt.
+Miune at 1,894 meters (the highest peak in Kōchi Prefecture is Tebakoyama at 1,806 meters).
+Due to its location in the Shimanto Group geological area, Kōchi Prefecture has many sedimentary rocks and is prone to landslides.
+Kōchi Prefecture has many rivers such as the Shimanto River in the western part of the prefecture, Niyodo River flowing from Mount Ishizuchi into the Tosa Bay, and Yoshino River flowing into Tokushima Prefecture.

+Historically, Kōchi Prefecture has not suffered from a lack of water, however river management has been a consistent issue.
+In the early Edo Period, samurai Nonaka Kenzan oversaw large scale improvements to the Tosa Domain's major rivers.
+Modern Kōchi Prefecture is known for its river management and minimal water damage despite receiving a large amount of rainfall.

+The Kuroshio Current flows by Kōchi Prefecture's coast.
+The climate of Kōchi Prefecture is heavily influenced by the Kuroshio Current.
+Even during the winter the water is still warm, and causes frequent typhoons.
+Kōchi Prefecture experiences the 2nd most typhoons out of all the Japanese prefectures after Kagoshima Prefecture.
+The 1934 Muroto Typhoon was especially notorious, with the lowest central pressure of any recorded typhoon in Japan at 911.6 hPa when it made landfall on the Muroto Cape.
+The Ashizuri and Muroto capes are known for their strong winds.

 As of April 1, 2012, 7% of the total land area of the prefecture was designated as Natural Parks, namely the Ashizuri-Uwakai National Park; Ishizuchi, Muroto-Anan Kaigan, and Tsurugisan Quasi-National Parks; and eighteen Prefectural Natural Parks.